Max-Phairot-A/First-Subql-Hello-World./README.md

   }
 }
 ```
 ### 8. Once we have already completed the above running of the query instruction.
-We can obtain the out as show below:
+We can obtain the out as shown below:
 ![alt text](First-Subql-Hello-World_output.png)

 # Understanding this project